 Basically my mother missed her calling as a "Romance P.R.
 Consultant & Internet Presence Critic" and so she is giving her services to me for free, whether I ask for them or not.

 I have heard her go on about this internet-presence-thing for nearly a decade now.
 And- I even see her point at times.
-There may be small grains of truth in her absurd worries (I do sort of make myself look like a horrible and crazy person) and I am fully aware of all the things that she considers to be undesirable.
+There may be small grains of truth in her absurd worries (I do sort of make myself look like a horrible and crazy person) and I am fully aware of all the things that she considers to be very undesirable.
 But even with that knowledge and awareness, I still choose to write those undesirable things anyway.
 So it is apparently a chance I am willing to take.
-The chance that my stupid blog, that no one but my mother and 4 high school friends read consistently anyway, is going to be the reason I have a commitment ceremony to my box-set of Gilmore Girls DVDs when I turn 45 is a chance I am willing to take.

-So.
-My mother is still trying to protect me from myself and my reckless self-portrayal at the age of 24.
+My mother is trying to protect me from myself and my reckless self-portrayal.
 In her eyes, I still haven't learned some essential lessons: you shouldn't write your 'diary' on the internet for everyone to see, you shouldn't assume everyone understands the unfunny and subtle jokes you are making at your own expense, and you also shouldn't assume that men aren't obsessed with Googling you to decide whether you are worthy and normal enough to pursue.

-Portraying myself as a worse-version-of-myself makes me laugh, and so for better or for worse I am going to keep doing it.
+But portraying myself as a slightly worse-version-of-myself makes me laugh, and so for better or for worse I am going to keep doing it.
 And whether I have 4 friend-readers or 100,000 male-Googlers, I will keep on keeping on, making 5 cents a year from Google Adsense.

 And luckily for her, she will probably be the only one to read this post.